-ICES Working Group on North Atlantic salmon (WGNAS) provides scientific advice to NASCO for the management of fisheries in the North Atlantic with particular reference to the mixed stock fisheries of West Greenland and Faroes.
-Eastern Atlantic salmon stocks are assessed for the North-East Atlantic Commission (NAEC) as a northern stock complex and southern stock complex.
+The ICES Working Group on North Atlantic salmon (WGNAS) provides scientific advice to NASCO for the management of fisheries in the North Atlantic with particular reference to the mixed stock fisheries of West Greenland and the Faroe Islands.
+Eastern Atlantic salmon stocks are assessed for the North-East Atlantic Commission (NEAC) as a northern stock complex and southern stock complex.
 Irish wild salmon stocks are included as part of the southern complex, along with stocks in rivers in France, Iceland (south-west), the UK (England & Wales), UK (Northern Ireland) and UK (Scotland).

-In 2015 ICES provided assessments of NEAC stock status for 2015 to 2018 and advised that:
+In 2016 ICES provided assessments of the NEAC stock status to NASCO for 2016 to 2019 and advised that:

-"On the basis of the MSY approach, ICES advises that fishing should only take place on salmon from rivers where stocks have been shown to be at full reproductive capacity.
+"When the MSY approach is applied, fishing should only take place on salmon from rivers where stocks have been shown to be at full reproductive capacity.
 Furthermore, because of the different status of individual stocks within stock complexes, mixed-stock fisheries present particular threats.
-The management of a fishery should ideally be based upon the individual status of all stocks exploited in the fishery" (CNL(15)8).
+The management of a fishery should ideally be based upon the individual status of all stocks exploited in the fishery" (NASCO 2016; CNL(16)9).

-The complete advice for Ireland is given in Appendix II.
-The assessments included model forecasts for the southern stock complex and its constituent countries, including Ireland, of maturing and non-maturing Pre-Fisheries Abundance (PFA), 1SW and MSW Lagged Eggs, the proportion of PFA maturing and productivity parameter (Figure 1).
-For Ireland the report notes that:

-"The median maturing PFA is on or around the SER for 2014 to 2016, falling below it in 2017 and 2018.
-Median and 75th Bayesian credibility intervals (BCIs) of the non-maturing PFAs are well below the SER, with only the upper 95th BCIs predicted to exceed it.
-The proportion maturing remains high, at above 0.95 (ICES CM 2015/ACOM:09).
+The assessments included model forecasts for the southern stock complex and its constituent countries, including Ireland, of maturing and non-maturing Pre-Fisheries Abundance (PFA), 1SW and MSW Lagged Eggs, the proportion of PFA maturing and productivity parameter (Figure 1 and Table 1).
+For Ireland the report indicates that the median maturing and non-maturing PFAs are both below the SER for 2015 to 2019 with only the upper 95th Bayesian credibility intervals (BCIs) predicted to marginally exceed the SER in 2016 and 2017 for maturing PFA.
+The proportion maturing remains high, at c.
+0.88 (ICES 2016).

-ICES 2015 advice to NASCO included a review of current state of stock complexes, and with reference to the southern stock complex (incorporating Irish river stocks) noted that:
+ICES 2016 advice to NASCO included a review of current state of stock complexes, and with reference to the southern stock complex (incorporating Irish river stocks) noted that:

 "The 1SW spawning stock has been at risk of suffering reduced reproductive capacity or suffering reduced reproductive capacity for most of the time-series (Figure 2).
-In contrast, the MSW stock was at full reproductive capacity for most of the time-series until 1997.
-After this point, however, the MSW stock was either at risk of suffering reduced reproductive capacity or suffering reduced reproductive capacity.
-Both 1SW and MSW stock complexes were suffering reduced reproductive capacity in 2014."
-(CNL (15)8).
+In contrast, the MSW stock was at full reproductive capacity for most of the time-series until 1996.
+After this point, however, the MSW stock has been either at risk of suffering reduced reproductive capacity or suffering reduced reproductive capacity or suffering reduced reproductive capacity and the SW stock complexwas suffering reduced reproductive capacity."
+(NASCO 2016; CNL(16)9).